ahjolinna/mpv-conf/README.md

 This is my first version of MPV(-build-git) with some premade conf files, and with MVtools support ( Motion Interpolation aka smooth motion).

 #### Basic info:
+*ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg can/has (even non-free codecs)*
-There is 3 different quality settings : hq, mq & lq.
+*There is 4 different quality settings : uq, hq, mq & lq.
 MVtools uses medium quality because it's so CPU intensive.
-There is also the "normal" mpv.desktop file ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg can /has (even non-free codecs)*
+There is also the "normal" mpv.desktop file.
+*the plan is to have only 2 premade quality desktop file (max 3), the normal and MVtools.
+The idea is that uq would be for 4k owners only, lq is "fallback for laptop's and hq is the default one...mq would be for MVtools.

+*You can also use `--script-opts=ao-level=<level>` to force a specific quality level from command line.
+Upon start will select a level (o.uq/o.hq/o.mq/o.lq) whose options will then be applied.

 * if someone wants I can make version without the non-free codec support , and/or more lighter/simpler one, and/or stable version (not git)..but I will do that after conf files are in better shape